 If you're in one of the locations listed, you can apply for a position on Transcom's website.
 The online application, which includes an employment test, takes about 30-45 minutes to complete.
 Following that, there's a brief and automated phone audition.

 Pay and Benefits

 Pay and benefits are competitive and vary depending on the role.
-According to Glassdoor, however, work equipment is supplied if you work from home.
-The company also generally has a good atmosphere and friendly environment full of motivated people.
+According to Glassdoor work equipment is supplied if you work from home.
+The company also generally has a good atmosphere and a friendly environment full of motivated people.
 While shift hours can be challenging, you can expect good remote program training, great co-workers, the opportunity for overtime, and an overall welcoming team of professionals.